-4. CATEGORIES OF PROPERTIES FOR THE PURPOSE OF LEVYING DIFFERENT RATES
+4. CATEGORIES OF PROPERTIES FOR THE PURPOSE OF LEVYING DIFFERENT RATES (Section 8)

-- 4.1 In determining whether a property forms part of a particular category, the actual use of the property will be the determining factor and any change in actual use of a property will result in a change of category.
-In the case of residential properties where permitted use is granted in terms of any other legislation, the permitted use will determine the category. - 4.2 In the case of vacant land, the permitted use in terms of any legislation, including any town and land use management system will determine its category.
-In the absence of such legislation which regulates the use of properties, the most feasible use will determine its category. - 4.3 The Municipality has determined categories of properties based on the use of the property and of the permitted use of the property. - 4.4 The following are the determined categories of properties by the Municipality:

-Residential Properties, which shall include:

-- Single residential
+- 4.1 In determining whether a property forms part of a particular category, the following must be applied:

+- a) the use of the property

+- b) the permitted use of the property

+- c) a combination of (a) and (b)

+- 4.2 The following are the determined categories of properties by the Municipality:

+- a.
+Residential Properties

-- Sectional title residential
+- b.

-- General residential (incl. flats / hostels)

 Business and Commercial Properties

-- General business properties - Sectional title shops/offices
+- c.
 Industrial Properties

-- Industrial properties - Sectional title industrial
+- d.
 Agricultural Properties

-- Used for farming purposes

-- Used for residential purposes

-- Used for no purpose

-- Small holding used for farming purposes

-- Used for other business or commercial purposes

-- Public Service Purposes (State owned)
+- e.
+Public Service Purposes (Owned and used by State)

 - health;

 - education, including libraries;

 - police stations;

-- · prisons; or
+- prisons; or

 - courts of law,

-- Public Service Infrastructure
+- f.
+Public Service Infrastructure

-- Municipal

-- ➢ PBO's
+- g.
+PBO's

+- h.
+Mining

+- i.
+Multiple Purposes

+- j.
+Vacant Land

-- 4.5 The Municipality does not value Real Rights except Public Service Infrastructure, Municipal Leases and Developers Rights of Extension in Sectional Title Schemes.
+4.3 The Municipality does not value Real Rights except Public Service Infrastructure, Municipal Leases and Developers Rights of Extension in Sectional Title Schemes.

-5. RATING OF MULTIPLE USE PROPERTIES
+5. RATING OF MULTIPLE USE PROPERTIES & VACANT LAND